aesadin/Pokedex.Solution/README.md

     *still need to fix up details
 X Create Views for Type (index, details)
 X Create Views for User (index, details, create, update, delete)

+Wednesday:

+- Troubleshoot the API
+- Check our views in the browser
+- Pokedex Styling for pokemon index
+- Build an image Carousel